Airplane!: Casting

+Filming

+A Boeing 707 from Trans World Airlines was used to depict the aircraft in the film.

+Principal photography began on June 20, 1979, and wrapped on August 31, with the bulk of filming having been done in August.
+Shooting took place mainly at the Culver City Studios, along with location shooting at Los Angeles International Airport.
+The aircraft for the fictional Trans American Airlines was based on a Boeing 707 with Trans World Airlines (TWA) livery.
+An actual TWA 707 and a scale model were used to depict the aircraft in the film; the final shot of the film, featuring the plane taking off, used footage of a Boeing 727.
+The director of photography was Joseph F. Biroc, who had previously shot the disaster films The Towering Inferno (earning an Academy Award) and Beyond the Poseidon Adventure.
+Jerry Zucker stood beside the camera during shooting, while David Zucker and Jim Abrahams watched the video feed to see how the film would look; they conferred after each take.

+ZAZ originally asked to be credited under the shared pseudonym "Abrahams N. Zuckers", but this was denied by the Directors Guild of America.
+Conversely, the Guild had a rule that a film could not be helmed by three directors, and for a time Jerry Zucker was considered to be credited as sole director.
+Eventually, the trio obtained a waiver from the Guild's executive board to be jointly credited as director.

 Music

-The film's score was composed and conducted by Elmer Bernstein, who had provided soundtracks for classic films like The Ten Commandments, The Magnificent Seven, To Kill a Mockingbird, and The Great Escape, and performed by the Hollywood Studio Symphony.
+The film's score was composed and conducted by Elmer Bernstein, who had provided soundtracks for classic films including The Ten Commandments, The Magnificent Seven, To Kill a Mockingbird, and The Great Escape, and performed by the Hollywood Studio Symphony.
 ZAZ told Bernstein they did not want an epic score like his past works but "a B-Movie level score, overdone and corny".
 According to ZAZ, Bernstein completely understood what they were trying to do, had laughed throughout a previous cut of the film, and wrote a "fantastic score".

-In 1980, an LP soundtrack for the film was released by Regency Records which includes dialog and songs from the film.
+In 1980, an LP soundtrack for the film was released by Regency Records, which includes dialog and songs from the film.
 Narrated by Shadoe Stevens, it features only one score track, the "Love Theme from Airplane!" composed by Bernstein.
 The soundtrack was altered for the European Flying High release, with several featured tracks swapped for pieces original to the LP.

 In April 2009, La-La Land Records announced it would release the first official soundtrack album for Airplane!, containing Bernstein's complete score.
 The soundtrack was released digitally on February 19, 2013, by Paramount Music.

+Post-production

+ZAZ test screened the film in front of college campuses.
+Based on audience feedback, they reduced the runtime from 115 minutes to 87 minutes.
+Among the cut scenes was one featuring José Feliciano as a blind "Air Poland" pilot, which ZAZ later claimed was unfunny.